Texas lakes and rivers go together. Such a huge state as Texas would be expected to have many lakes and rivers. Don't you think?

 The Pecos River actually begins north of Pecos, New Mexico, in the mountains at a high elevation.
 By the time it flows into the Rio Grande River, its elevation is under 1000' - quite a downhill ride!

 It gets into Texas from New Mexico within a lake.
-A man-made Texas lake, called Red Bluff Reservoir.

 When the waters flow from the dam, they ramble through lots of desert & desolate areas of West Texas.
 The river cannot be considered pristine, unfortunately.
 It really could use friends.

 Much of its use along the way, through desert & canyons, is for mining, gravel pits & some farming needs.
 It flows near oil wells.
 Plus some oddities, and unique or notable features.
-Then it ends in a reservoir of friendship.

 RIDE THE PECOS FLOW

-The most important thing affecting Texas lakes and rivers is rainfall.
-There's no two ways about it.
 Texas is varied in its geography & climate features, so Texas Rainfall averages 10"/year in the arid West, to 55"/year in eastern areas.

 Rainfall goes somewhere, and it's influenced by factors determining availability.
 Yearly measurements must consider those for practical analysis.